adventuremomblog

 3380 Beaver Rd, Union, KY

-Big Bone Lick State Historic Site has 4.5 miles of hiking trails ranging from easy to moderate in a variety of terrain from paved to unpaved.
+Big Bone Lick State Historic Site offers 4.5 miles of hiking trails ranging from easy to moderate terrain, from paved to unpaved.

-Yes, we know the name of the park that our local hidden gem sounds odd.
-The name inspiration came from the Pleistocene megafauna fossils found there.
+Yes, we know the name of our local hidden gem sounds odd.
+The name inspiration came from the Pleistocene megafauna fossils found onsite.

-Mammoths were believed to have frequented this location by the salt lick deposited around the sulfur springs.
+During prehistoric times, mammoths frequented this location by the salt licks deposited around the sulfur springs.

-With that understanding, it makes a little more sense.
+With that understanding, the name makes a little more sense.

 Afterward, you might want to explore some of the unpaved hikes.